Puerto Rico hit by island-wide power blackout

 Maria, the worst storm to hit the island in 90 years, devastated Puerto Rico's grid and thousands were still without power at the time of Wednesday's blackout.

+"This is another example of why Puerto Rico's energy infrastructure needs to incorporate new forms of power," Governor Ricardo Rossello said on Twitter, adding that he is "committed" to reforms to transform the island's energy sector.

+Separately on Wednesday, the island's federally-appointed financial oversight board unveiled a framework for reform that breaks with Rossello's vision, pushing pension cuts and labor reforms while hinting at layoffs.

-PREPA has suffered several blackouts since Maria and has been in bankruptcy since last July, owing some $9 billion to a slew of mutual funds, hedge funds and other investors.
+PREPA has suffered several blackouts since Maria and has been in bankruptcy since last July, owing some $9 billion to mutual funds, hedge funds and other investors.

-In October, Governor Ricardo Rossello canceled a $300 million contract awarded by PREPA to a tiny Montana-based company amid political backlash.
+In October, Rossello canceled a $300 million contract awarded by PREPA to a tiny Montana-based company amid political backlash.

 Three months later, the U.S. Army Corps of Engineers discovered undistributed hurricane relief materials in a PREPA warehouse, sparking Rossello to order a separate investigation.